Minute Alapati Taupo

-Minute Alapati Taupo OBE (1 February 1962 – 23 May 2022) was a Tuvaluan politician, diplomat, economist and accountant.
+Minute Alapati Taupo (1 February 1962 – 23 May 2022) was a Tuvaluan politician, diplomat, economist and accountant.
 Taupo was elected to the Parliament of Tuvalu in the 2019 Tuvaluan general election to represent the Nanumanga electorate.
 He was appointed Deputy Prime Minister & Minister for Fisheries and Trade in the Natano Ministry.

 Education

 Taupo graduated from Loughborough University of Technology (now known as Loughborough University) in Leicestershire, United Kingdom, with a Postgraduate Diploma degree in Cooperative Management & Development in 1988.
 In 1995, he completed a Bachelor of Arts degree in Economics and Accounting & Financial Management at the University of the South Pacific in Fiji.
 He later earned a Master of Commerce degree in Finance (with Banking) in 2001 from the University of Sydney in Australia.

 Civil service

 He began work as a Bank Officer for the National Bank of Tuvalu in 1983.
 In 1986, he became the Co-operatives & Trade Officer in the Ministry of Finance and Public Corporations.
 From 1990 to 1995, he was appointed to represent the Pacific Small Island States to the Tourism Council of the South Pacific (now known as South Pacific Tourism Organisation) Management Board.

 In 1995, he was promoted to Assistant Secretary for the Ministry of Finance and Economic Planning before he became the Acting Permanent Secretary in 1996.
 During his tenure, he was chairman of the National Bank of Tuvalu Board, Development Bank of Tuvalu Board, Tuvalu National Provident Fund Board, National Coinage Security Committee, Tuvalu Public Tenders Board, and the Vaiaku Lagi Hotel Board.
 He was also a Director of the Foreign Investment Facilitating Board, Tuvalu Electricity Corporation Board, and the Tuvalu Philatelic Bureau Board.
 Taupo was the Registrar of Companies and Co-operative Societies, and Tuvalu's Deputy National Authorizing Officer for the European Union Funds.

 Later in 1996, he was transferred to serve as Acting Permanent Secretary for the Ministry of Tourism, Trade, and Commerce.

 In 1997, he was posted to the Tuvalu High Commission in Fiji as First Secretary.
 He was promoted to Deputy High Commissioner in 1999.
 Taupo returned to Tuvalu in 2002 to serve as Senior Assistant Secretary in the Office of the Prime Minister.
 He resumed diplomatic duties for Tuvalu in late 2002, when he was appointed his country's Minister-Counsellor and Deputy Permanent Representative to the United Nations.
 The newly established Permanent Mission in New York represented Tuvalu to the UN and supported its leading role as Vice-Chairman of the Alliance of Small Island States (AOSIS).

 In late 2006, Taupo became the Permanent Secretary for the Ministry of Natural Resources, Lands and Environment.
 He was Tuvalu's focal-point for Global Environment Facility (GEF), SPREP, SOPAC, FAO, Forum Fisheries Agency (FFA) and Western and Central Pacific Fisheries Commission (WCPFC).
 Taupo was a member of the Development Coordinating Committee of the Tuvalu Government, and chairman of the Sub-Committee of the Parties to the Nauru Agreement.